near/nearcore/docs/architecture/gas/README.md

 The execution cost has to cover everything required to apply the action to the blockchain's state.

 These two steps are done on the same shard for local receipts.
-For remote receipts, it is not clear whether they execute on the same or on different shards.
-So the cost is always charged as if it was executed on two different shards.
-Local receipts are defined as those where the sender account is also the receiver, abbreviated as `sir` which stands for "sender is receiver". `send_sir` and `send_not_sir` costs can be different.
+Local receipts are defined as those where the sender account is also the receiver, abbreviated as `sir` which stands for "sender is receiver".

+For remote receipts, which is any receipt where the sender and receiver accounts are different, we charge a different fee since sending between shards is extra work.
+Notably, we charge that extra work even if the accounts are on the same shard.
+In terms of gas costs, each account is conceptually its own shard.
+This makes dynamic resharding possible without user-observable impact.

 When the send step is performed, the minimum required gas to start execution of that action is known.
 Thus, if the receipt has not enough gas, it can be aborted